Let angry people endure the backlash of their own anger; if you try to make it better, you’ll only make it worse.

 We’ve all seen the emotional outbreak of a child in the checkout line – screaming and kicking about – only to see the embarrassed parent appease the brattish behavior with a toy or candy.
 Now that child knows exactly how to behave to get their way.

-Unfortunately, those children grow into adulthood who continue to throw temper tantrums to get their way in life.
-In a marriage, a wife pouts to manipulate her husband, when he gives into her manipulation she will soon use it again and again.
-On the job, the young and immature boss throws his tantrums to get his way – always on the edge – on the tipping point of another embarrassing childish behavior.
+Unfortunately, those children grow into adults who continue to throw temper tantrums to get their way in life.
+In a marriage, a wife pouts to manipulate her husband; when he gives in to her manipulation, she will soon use it again and again.
+On the job, the young and immature boss throws his tantrums to get his way – always on edge – on the tipping point of another embarrassing childish behavior.
 Rather than instruction and inspiration, this kind of immaturity uses intimidating tactics.

-My wife and I had an agreement when it came to this kind of behavior in our children and it was simple – we do not reward emotional outbreaks of immaturity or bad behavior.
+My wife and I had an agreement about this kind of behavior in our children, and it was simple – we do not reward emotional outbreaks of immaturity or bad behavior.

-My goal was to teach my children that it is much better to live under my blessing than to live outside of it.
+My goal was to teach my children that it is much better to live under my blessing than life outside it.

 Remember:Don’t be manipulated into rewarding temper tantrums.
 Click To Tweet